Netflix and you may actually lose your chill.

-Before Season 2 of this mystery premieres, catch up with Mad Men's Elisabeth Moss as she investigates the disappearance of a pregnant 12-year-old in New Zealand.
+Season 2 of this mystery premieres, catch up with Mad Men's Elisabeth Moss as she investigates the disappearance of a pregnant 12-year-old in New Zealand.
 Like True Detective, but better.
+15 'Victoria'

 After her house is robbed, a depressed nurse (Melanie Lynskey) takes things into her own hands, recruiting her loner neighbor (Elijah Wood) to help her take the guys down.
 Unfortunately, these robbers are a lot more dangerous than she expected.